Upgrading when using the zip distribution

 Indexes note

-Sometimes a new release of ArchivesSpace will require a FULL reindex which means you do not want to copy over anything from your data directory to your new release.
+Section titled “Indexes note”Sometimes a new release of ArchivesSpace will require a FULL reindex which means you do not want to copy over anything from your data directory to your new release.
 The data directory contains the indexes created by Solr.
-Check the release notes of the new version for any details about reindexing.
+Check the release notes of the new version for any details about reindexing and the recreating indexes section for instructions on recreating indexes.

 Transfer your locales data

-If you’ve made modifications to you locales file ( en.yml ) with customized labels, titles, tooltips, etc., you’ll need to transfer those to your new locale file.
+Section titled “Transfer your locales data”If you’ve made modifications to your locales file ( en.yml ) with customized labels, titles, tooltips, etc., you’ll need to transfer those to your new locale file.

 A good way to do this is to use a Diff tool, like Notepad++, TextMate, or just Linux diff command:

-$ diff /path/to/archivesspace-1.4.2/locales/en.yml /path/to/archivesspace-1.5.x/archivesspace/locales/en.yml $ diff /path/to/archivesspace-1.4.2/locales/enums/en.yml /path/to/archivesspace-v1.5.x/archivesspace/locales/enums/en.yml
+$ diff /path/to/archivesspace-1.4.2/locales/en.yml /path/to/archivesspace-1.5.x/archivesspace/locales/en.yml$ diff /path/to/archivesspace-1.4.2/locales/enums/en.yml /path/to/archivesspace-v1.5.x/archivesspace/locales/enums/en.yml

 This will show you the differences in your current locales files, as well as the new additions in the new version locales files.
-Simply copy the values you wish to keep from your old ArchivesSpace locales to your new ArchivesSpace locales files.
+Simply copy the values you wish to keep from your old ArchivesSpace locales to your new ArchivesSpace locales/provisioning/solr/#copy-the-config-files files.

 Run the database migrations

-With everything copied, the final step is to run the database
+Section titled “Run the database migrations”With everything copied, the final step is to run the database

 migrations.
 This will apply any schema changes and data migrations